 How soon can you start saving?

-While there is an initial cost investment to purchasing a thermostat and having it professionally installed, you’ll start to see savings almost immediately.
+While there is an initial cost investment to purchasing a thermostat and having it professionally installed, you will start to see savings almost immediately.
 Your first electric or gas bill can demonstrate just how effective altering the temperatures can be at saving you money.

 A professional HVAC technician can walk through all of the options with you to help choose the right make and model.
 Models range from very basic to advanced options with high-tech features that work seamlessly with your technology.
 You may even want to discuss if your home could benefit from different zoning systems to run the HVAC system more efficiently.